-No member of the research team are being paid for including you in this trial.
+No member of the research team are being paid for including your relative/friend/patient in this trial.

 Who has reviewed the trial?

 All research in the NHS is looked at by an independent group of people, called a Research Ethics Committee, to protect your interests.
 This trial has been reviewed and given favourable opinion by South Central - Oxford C Research Ethics Committee.